Last updated Feb 26 2020

 A call to action (CTA) is a prompt on a website that asks users to perform an action like signing up for a newsletter, downloading a demo, or buying a product.

-A CTA can appear as a clickable button or as hyperlinked text.
-When users click on it, they are one step closer to conversion: if you were to click on the CTA below, you'd be one step closer to signing up for Hotjar.
+A CTA can appear as a clickable button or as hyperlinked text, and is often seen in a pop-up form or directly on the page.
+When potential customers click on it, they are one step closer to conversion: if you were to click on the call to action button below, you'd be one step closer to signing up for Hotjar.

 Start increasing conversions today